 Economics- Economics because at its core event planning is about an exchange of goods.We are exchanging a service for cash, between private parties.

-Communication- Communication because there is a lot communicating involved.
-There is a lot of face to face communication, vendor relations, and PR involved in planning.
+Communication- Communication because a lot is communicating involved.
+There is a lot of face to face communication, vendor relations, and PR engaged in planning.

 Education- Education is on at least two levels that I can identify.
 You can teach others about planning either for profit or for service.
 Also to keep up to date in this industry we must keep learning.